 I love anything with bacon so I usually serve a bacon nest on the side like I have shown in the pics.
 You can make your own bacon nests by checking out my Bacon Potato Nests!

-Need ideas what to serve this Gouda Mac n Cheese with?
+Need ideas for what to serve this Macaroni and Cheese with?

 - Fall of the bone ribs

 - Crispy Southern Fried Chicken